 Most people won’t have any serious problems with their line or port.
 The main ones to look out for are blockages and infections.
 Contact the hospital straightaway and talk to your doctor or nurse if you have any of the following:

-a high temperature - this is usually over 38°C, but may be lower depending on the advice you’ve been given by your doctor or nurse
+- a high temperature - this could be over 37.5°C or over 38°C, depending on the advice given by your chemotherapy team

 If the port or line is infected, you’ll be given antibiotics straightaway to treat it.

 If the line or port is blocked because of a clot your nurse or doctor will inject drugs into it to help dissolve the clot.
-Sometimes the line or port may have to be removed, depending on how much of a problem there is.
+Sometimes the line or port may have to be removed.

 When you’ve finished treatment and you no longer need the line or port, it will be removed.
 It’s usually removed under a local anaesthetic to numb the area around it, or sometimes under a short general anaesthetic.

 If you’re worried about having it removed, you can have some medicine to help you feel more relaxed (a sedative).